Let me help answer the most obvious ones…

 Doula is Greek in origin and it means “woman who serves.”
 However, nowadays, more than just women are getting into doula work, which I think is totally awesome!

 How is a doula different than a hospice volunteer or a home health aide?

 We are there to offer a calming presence and emotional support to the client, their partners and family members.
 We are to there to offer non-biased, evidence-based information and empower our clients to make informed decisions that are right for them.
 We anticipate emotional, spiritual, informational and physical needs and make plans accordingly.
 We are generalists usually with some relevant specialties (ex. law, nursing, massage therapy experience).
 We are prepared to make referrals to community resources and assist with making connections.
 We offer non-medical comfort measures and physical support.
 Lastly, we offer logistical support such as family respite, meal preparation, household help, errand running, etc… Home health aides fulfill basic personal and health care needs whereas hospice volunteers primarily companion the dying but are usually available for a limited number of hours.

 Are doulas certified or licensed?

 End of life doula work is a relatively new, unregulated field.
-A few states have passed legislation licensing birth doulas, however, there is currently no regulations for end of life doulas.
+A few states have passed legislation licensing birth doulas; however, there are currently no regulations for end of life doulas.
 This is a rather exciting time for the field because it’s in its infancy and is being shaped by those doing the work.
 Doulas have the flexibility to offer services that are specifically tailored to their unique skill sets instead of being prescribed by a certification board.

 Are doulas covered under health insurance or Medicaid?